arupmondal835/notes/README.md

 then upload the files to relevant directory in the forked repo(or we can do git push to forked one) then go the original repo and do pull request ---base should be the original one and head should be the forked one with new files
 ```
-# to paste to file with their alternate line
+# to paste two file with their alternate line
 ```
 paste -d \\n file2 file1
 ```